uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 simulate processes at yearly and monthly scales, with some physical processes operating at an even finer temporal resolution.
-Its versatility allows for site-specific to regional simulations, making it valuable for predicting shifts in permafrost, vegetation, and carbon (C) and nitrogen (N) dynamics across arctic, boreal, and alpine regions.
+Its versatility allows for site-specific to regional simulations, making it valuable for predicting shifts in permafrost, vegetation, and carbon (C) and nitrogen (N) dynamics.

 # Statement of need